- Chapter 1. Principles and Purpose

 - When necessary, and in consultation with the Chair, the Director may alter academic misconduct procedures to protect the University community, property, or resources.

-- Subject to the exception in Paragraph 2 below, jurisdiction under the Code may be exercised with respect to all academic work, whether in the classroom, online, through distance education, or in-person.
-Academic work subject to the Code may be either inside or outside the context of an academic course, including in the preparation of materials submitted as a program or degree requirement or other non-course-related academic contexts.
+- Jurisdiction under the Code may be exercised with respect to all academic work, whether in the classroom, online, through distance education, or in-person.
+Academic work subject to the Code may be either inside or outside the context of an academic course, including in the preparation of materials submitted as a program or degree requirement or in other non-course-related academic contexts, except as provided in Chapter 3, Section III.4 below.

 - Academic work that is submitted in a grant application or for publication, or in the case of a thesis or dissertation, submitted to ProQuest (or the University's then current dissertation database), falls under the jurisdiction of the Research Misconduct process.
 Prior to initiating an Academic Misconduct case in which research integrity might be implicated, the Research Integrity Officer and the Chair should discuss the case and make a mutual determination about the appropriate process to be applied.
 See University Policy 309, Responding to Allegations of Misconduct in Research and Scholarship.